-As a result of Freedom of Information litigation by the Italian journalist Stefania Maurizi, we know Britain's prosecution service pressured Swedish prosecutors not to come to London to interview Assange through 2010 and 2011, thereby creating the embassy standoff that began a short time later.
-Other evidence shows Swedish prosecutors were regularly interviewing suspects in the UK - only in Assange's case was that made impossible.
+As a result of Freedom of Information litigation by the Italian journalist Stefania Maurizi, we know Britain's prosecution service pressured Swedish prosecutors not to come to London to interview Assange through 2010 and 2011, thereby creating the embassy standoff that began shows Swedish prosecutors were reg-concealed from the public. marry interviewing suspects in the UK - only in Assange's case was that made impossible.

 British prosecutors destroyed most of the emails relating to Assange.
-The few that survive - by mistake show it meddling directly in a case it should have had no legal stake in.
+The few that survive - by mistake - show it meddling directly in a case it should have had no legal stake in.
 In one, as Sweden proposed dropping the investigation against Assange in 2013, UK officials warned: "Don't you dare".
 Another revealing email stated: "Please do not think this case is being dealt with as just another extradition".